Montavilla, Portland, Oregon: Glisan Street

 While Glisan Street is more vehicle-oriented than Stark Street, the area west of 82nd Avenue has a number of pedestrian-friendly small business, including a number of eateries.
 The street also contains dispensaries, medical offices, gift stores, salons, auto shops, and religious institutions.

 Transportation

 Three roads bounding Montavilla—Division, I-84, and I-205—are major transportation arteries, giving the neighborhood easy automobile access to the city center and outlying areas.
 Within Montavilla, Glisan, Burnside, and Stark Streets run east–west and 82nd Avenue runs north–south; all are major transportation streets served by TriMet bus lines.
 The Max serves one stop in Montavilla, at 82nd Avenue, and another at the Gateway Transit Center, just outside the boundary.

-The neighborhood is the future home to the Seventies Neighborhood Greenway, which will address a gap in north-south bicycle and pedestrian facilities near NE 82nd Avenue.
-Current greenways run north–south approximately on 86th Avenue and east–west along Mill Street.
+The neighborhood is home to the 70s Neighborhood Greenway, which connects SE Flavel Street and NE Sacramento Street around the 70s' numbered avenues.
+Passing through Montavilla and other neighborhoods, it aims to fill a gap in the north-south bicycle and pedestrian routes near 82nd Avenue.